luisfarzati/crypto-pipeline/README.md

 The **Bolt** service can be seen as a pipe or function.
 It subscribes to one or more channels in the event bus, receives a message, does some computation and emits another message in result.

-Bolts need to process incoming messages fast enough to not allow event bus buffering to build up.
+> Bolts need to process incoming messages fast enough to not allow event bus buffering to build up.
 Otherwise they will be disconnected from the channel.
-It is recommended for bolts to not take more than 30ms, if they do you may want to fork the stream into a deferred one by having a bolt that puts messages into a buffer/queue and have another one that processes at its pace.
+It is recommended for bolts to not take more than **30ms**, if they do you may want to fork the stream into a deferred one by having a bolt that puts messages into a buffer/queue and have another one that processes at its pace.

-Current Exchanges
+Supported Exchanges
 -----------------

 * [GDAX](https://docs.gdax.com/#the-code-classprettyprinttickercode-channel)